open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 turn off certain instrumentation libraries, you can [suppress them](../automatic/agent-config/#suppressing-specific-auto-instrumentation).

-If you use [manual instrumentation](../instrumentation) for your code, you can leverage some instrumentation libraries for your dependencies standalone.
-To find out which standalone instrumentation libraries are available, take a look at
+If you use [code-based instrumentation](../instrumentation), you can leverage some instrumentation libraries for your dependencies standalone.
+To find out which standalone instrumentation libraries are available, take a look at [this list](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks).
-[this list](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks).
 Follow the instructions of each instrumentation library to set them up.